Flash Flood Monitoring and

 FFMP Flash Flood Threat Index (FFTI)

 Under the WarnGen button on the D2D, there are two new buttons.
-The one on the left (marked by FF ) is the FFMP Flash Flood Threat Indicator.
+The one on the left (marked by "FF") is the FFMP Flash Flood Threat Index indicator.
 The one on the right is the SCAN CWA Threat Index indicator.
-The color of the FFTI indicator will represent the value of the chosen attribute.
-The attributes to choose from are: precipitation accumulation derived from the DHR radar product ( dhr ), the ratio of the precipitation accumulation to the FFG, and the difference between the precipitation accumulation and FFG.
-You may choose which attribute and what time frame to monitor and the color thresholds used for the FFTI button by left-clicking on the FF button.
-This will bring up the FFTI Change GUI (see Figure 3).
+The color of the FFTI indicator will represent the ratio of precipitation (the DPA radar product) to Flash Flood guidance(FFG).
+If FFG is unavailale or old, just DPA values will be used.

 Data Monitoring System (DMS)